ldeluca/metawear/plugins/com.lisaseacat.metawear/README.md

 - __messageReceived__: Success callback function, invoked when the metawear button is pressed. [optional]
 - __messageError__: Error callback function, invoked when the  metawear button is pressed but there was an error retrieving the message. [optional]

-## neopixel
+## setLED

 Call to light up the LED on the metawear.

-    metawear.neopixel(metawear.COLOR.BLUE);
+    metawear.setLED(metawear.COLOR.BLUE);

 ### Description

-Function 'neopixel' allows you to tell the metawear led to light up with a specific color.
+Function 'setLED' allows you to tell the metawear led to light up with a specific color.

 ### Parameters